mlinreallife/blog/content/posts/mistakes.md

 title: "Four mistakes I've done in my career"
 date: 2020-12-01T07:01:10+02:00
 draft: false
+description: Most of the time, as data scientists or developers, we speak about our successes.
+Today, I would like to deal with the mistakes I've done in my career.
+Sometimes mistakes can be a valuable share.
+I've chosen four ones.
 ---

 Most of the time, as data scientists or developers, we speak about our successes.
 Today, I would like to deal with the mistakes I've done in my career.
 Sometimes mistakes can be a valuable share.